 For courses which are longer than one year, the tuition fees quoted are for the first year of study.
 Fees for subsequent years are subject to increase (no more than 2% each year).

 Additional costs could vary depending on which modules you take.
 Course books are generally available from the library, but you may wish to purchase your own copies.
-These typically cost between £10 and £30 each.
+These typically cost £10-£30 each.
 Depending on how you work, you may also wish to print out lecture notes or make photocopies.
-You will be given an allowance of free printing, but beyond this additional charges will apply.
+You will be given an allowance of free printing, but you will have to pay for any printing you do beyond this.

 UK/EU or international fees?
 The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.